This post contains affiliate links. Please see our disclosure policy.

 Vanilla Whipped Cream

-• In the bowl of stand mixer or large bowl with electric hand mixer beat the heavy cream and vanilla extract on medium-high until thick. (about 3-4 minutes)
+• In the bowl of stand mixer or large bowl with electric hand mixer beat the heavy cream, vanilla, and powdered sugar on medium-high until thick. (about 3-4 minutes)

 Assemble Berry Pavlova